ksandom/achel/packages-available/Cache/docs/readme.md

 The normal use-case is now with cache enabled.
 Therefore there are two reasons for turning on cache

 * You are a developer rapidly adding/removing features to/from an app.
-* You have a cache-specific bug that you have reported as described in "Raising a bug" below.
+* You have a cache-specific bug that you have reported as described in the [Reporting bugs](https://github.com/ksandom/achel/blob/master/docs/reportingBugs.md) section.

-### Raising a bug

-* Please go [here](https://github.com/ksandom/achel/issues) and check to see if someone else has reported your issue.
-* If they haven't, please create an issue with the following information
- * Which tag/branch/git commit are you using?
- *

 ## How it works